bennywong3/1340_gp114/README.md

 So that the table usage is maximized.

-### **9. File input and ouput to save record**
+### **9. File input and output to save record**

 To focus on problem 9 (no trackable record), in order to keep records of deli’s operation, we implemented an additional function to store and export the record to a text file.

 The function will first open the file "input.txt" with yesterday’s record to get the accumulated number of customers.

-Next, it will create a file "output.txt" and add up today’s number of customers to accumulated number of customers.
+Next, it will create a file "output.txt" and add up today’s number of customers to the accumulated number of customers.

 Then, it will export the total number of customers, the program ended time and a full record of today’s customers(number of customers and the respective table number).